nosqldev/libressl-tutorial/README.md

 # tls-tutorial

-This is a guide for tls programming, which support C, Golang and Python.
+This is a guide for tls programming using LibreSSL, which support C, Golang and Python.

-You may follow the order of directories to learn step by step.
+You may follow the order of directories to learn it step by step.